Consulting and Work for Hire Agreements

 There are lots of generic work for hire agreements available on the web, but the very general nature of these contracts means they’re limited in terms of their usefulness.
 A generic work for hire contract can leave you with a false sense of security and ultimately, you may end up with a document that’s of little value if you need to go to court to address a dispute.
 This can result in a major financial loss and significant stress, whether you’re a contractor or a business owner.

-The experienced business attorney at the law offices of Sandman PLLC is available to help independent contractors, consultants, and businesses that require help drafting or reviewing a work for hire agreement before you sign.
+The experienced business attorney at the law offices of Sandman Law Office is available to help independent contractors, consultants, and businesses that require help drafting or reviewing a work for hire agreement before you sign.
 We can also offer legal advice and representation if you need to pursue another party as the result of undelivered product/services or an unpaid bill.

 Common Questions on Work for Hire Agreements and Consulting Contracts